A Jour – Open setting that leaves the pavilion facets open to the light

 Bandelettes – Decorated ribbons worn in the hair

 Baroque – Irregular shaped stone or pearl

 Basse-taille – French for ‘shallow cut’, enameling technique worked in a chased relief metal and overlaid with translucent enamel

 Berlin Iron – Cast iron jewelry worked into delicate openwork patterns, and made in Berlin during the first half of the nineteenth century

 Bezel Setting – A method of setting gemstones in which the stone is held in the mounting by a narrow band of metal surrounding the girdle (outside perimeter) of the stone.

 Bijouterie – Art of working in gold and enamel

 Biwa Pearl – Cultured freshwater pearls grown in Lake Biwa in Japan.

-Black Pearl – A natural coloured dark pearl grown in the black-lipped oyster.
-The colour is black, light black/silvery or a dark grey, although other very dark colours such as the rarer peacock green are also referred to as black pearls.
-Natural colour black pearls are rare and most of the cheaper black pearls, especially freshwater, are dyed.
+Black Pearl – A natural colored dark pearl grown in the black-lipped oyster.
+The color is black, light black/silvery or a dark grey, although other very dark colors such as the rarer peacock green are also referred to as black pearls.
+Natural color black pearls are rare and most of the cheaper black pearls, especially freshwater, are dyed.